Enough About Me, Let’s Talk About Me

 In my 21 years as a priest I have ministered at Immaculate Conception in Revere, Saint John the Evangelist in North Chelmsford, Saint Joseph Holbrook, Saint Mary Revere, Holy Trinity Parish Quincy, Saints.
 Martha and Mary Lakeville and Sacred Heart in Middleboro (which included the former St. Rose of Lima Parish in Rochester as a worship site) as pastor of both parishes, and Our Lady of the Assumption in Marshfield.

-Between my assignments in Middleboro and Lakeville and Marshfield, I was given privilege and opportunity to participate in the sabbatical program at the Institute for Continued Theological Education at the Pontifical North American College in Rome in the fall of 2013 as the Catholic Community of Billerica was coming together as a collaborative.
+Between my assignments in Middleboro and Lakeville and Marshfield, I was given privilege and opportunity to participate in the sabbatical program at the Institute for Continued Theological Education at the Pontifical North American College in Rome in the fall of 2013 as Billerica was coming together as a collaborative.
 My time on sabbatical was renewing to my ministry and priesthood.

 Now we come to the present moment, where I tend to prefer to live.
-I am excited about and look forward to my time here among the Catholic Community of Billerica as your pastor.
+I am excited about and look forward to my time here among St. Matthew the Evangelist Parish as your pastor.
 I am grateful to Fr.
 Shawn Allen and his leadership as the founding pastor of the Collaborative of Billerica, as we build on foundation that he laid.